The IHG® Rewards Club Select Credit Card is temporarily unavailable on creditcardforum

 Keep in mind, though, that for some properties, you have the option to redeem for a combination of points and cash.
 That same night at the Holiday Inn Beachcomber can be had for 25,000 points if you also pay $70.

 Hotel stays aren’t the only thing you can redeem for with this card.
-You can also redeem for cash (in the form of a check or statement credit), gift cards, merchandise, points with frequent flier programs, flights (if booked through IHG’s Flights Anywhere service) and charitable donations.
+You can also redeem gift cards, merchandise, points with frequent flier programs, flights (if booked through IHG’s Flights Anywhere service) and charitable donations.
 Just know that, because this is a hotel rewards card, you’re going to get the best redemption value when you redeem for a hotel stay.
-For example (as of February 2015), it’ll cost you 10,000 points to get 2,000 Delta SkyMiles (a pretty lousy deal) and 11,000 points for a $25 iTunes gift card (ditto).
+For example, it’ll cost you 10,000 points to get 2,000 Delta SkyMiles (a lousy deal) and 11,000 points for a $25 iTunes gift card (ditto).

 The IHG Rewards Club Select card gives you one free night annually (in a standard room) on your account renewal date.
 This alone is worth more than the annual fee once it kicks in after the first year.
 The free night doesn’t have any category restrictions, so theoretically, you could use it at any of its properties, pending availability of standard rooms.
 That’s a pretty nice perk.

 The annual fee for the card is waived the first year.
 After that, it’s $49.